AirshipCMS/Checkout-Module/README.md

 All files will build into `/dist`.

 In your airship project:
-drop `airship-checkout.min.js` into `compartmnets/assets/scripts`.
+drop `airship-guest-checkout.min.js` into `compartmnets/assets/scripts`.
-drop `airship-checkout.min.css` into `compartmnets/assets/styles`.
+drop `airship-guest-checkout.min.css` into `compartmnets/assets/styles`.
-include these files in `templates/checkout.html`
+include these files in `templates/guest-checkout.html`

 ## Shipping Types